 Meanwhile, Molly (Evan Rachel Wood), an intern and daughter of the Democratic National Committee head, is flirtatious with Stephen.
 Curiously, he and Molly begin a sexual relation, though it's more a friends with benefits scenario.
 However, after a tryst Stephen inadvertently picks up Molly's phone, and is shocked to discover it's from Morris.
 Why would the Governor call Molly at 2.30 in the morning?
 Well, it seems that after Morris won Iowa, a celebration turned into a one-night stand entre Morris et Molly.
-To complicate matters, Molly needs $900...wonder what for.
+To complicate matters, Molly needs $900 for reasons unknown.

 I'm not a particularly political person, but The Ides of March isn't a story that is revelatory to the machinations of the political world.
 I figure that the presentation of a candidate will always put the best spin on their policies and persona, so why would Morris be any different?
 It isn't cynicism on my part, just cautious and cool detachment.
 However, The Ides of March asks me to believe a great deal about both the story and the characters that the script simply cannot do.

-For example, it asks me to see Stephen as this idealist who sees in Morris a transformational figure whose election will mark, to quote a great speaker, "...the moment when the rise of the oceans began to slow and our planet began to heal".
+For example, it asks me to see Stephen as this idealist who sees in Morris an almost messianic figure whose election will mark, to quote a great speaker, "the moment when the rise of the oceans began to slow and our planet began to heal".
 However, as portrayed by avant-garde actor Gosling, Stephen never looked or sounded like a True Believer, someone who in his heart saw Morris as an almost Messianic-character.
 Instead, avant-garde actor Gosling sounded like an actor delivering dialogue.

 This 'enthusiasm gap' goes with Clooney's performance as Morris as well.
 As I heard Morris speak and saw how he spoke, I can't imagine how someone who spoke in platitudes could have inspired such passion and/or devotion among the rank-and-file Democrats.
 In truth, I found the character of Governor Morris to be remarkably dispassionate in his speaking, almost as if he has to force himself to say things that sound vaguely 'inspirational', even though they never sounded 'inspirational'.